 It is common for you to feel sore a couple of days after your braces or retainers have been adjusted.
 Remember, this is temporary and very normal.
 To help with the soreness, rinse your mouth with warm salt water.
 If you are allowed to take over-the-counter pain medicine, take what is normally given for pain.
-Eating eating cool soft foods will be much easier on your mouth.
+Eating cool soft foods will be much easier on your mouth.

 Tenderness of the Mouth

-When you get your braces, your mouth is not use to having this new appliance.
-It may take a while for your mouth, cheeks, lips and tongue to get use to the new feeling.
+When you get your braces, your mouth is not used to having this new appliance.
+It may take a while for your mouth, cheeks, lips, and tongue to get used to the new feeling.
 Eating with your new braces can be irritating.
 A small amount of relief wax will help by giving a cushion between your cheek and braces.
 You can pinch off a small piece and roll it into a tiny ball.
 Flatten the wax and place it completely over the area of braces that is causing the discomfort.
-This trick will help make eating and talking so much easier and you will feel better in no time.
+This trick will help make eating and talking so much easier, and you will feel better in no time.
 If you accidentally swallow the wax, do not worry because it is completely harmless.
 If the irritation does continue, please call Boyd Orthodontics.
 You may need an adjustment to help out.

 If You Lose a Rubber or Wire Ligature to the Bracket

-If a rubber ligature, which holds the wire to the bracket, should come off, it is nothing to worry about, we can easily replace it at your next visit.
+If a rubber ligature, which holds the wire to the bracket, should come off, it is nothing to worry about.
+We can easily replace it at your next visit.
 There are times when the wire ligature sticks out and pokes into the lip.
 You may simply push the wire back with a cotton swab or pencil eraser away from your cheek.

 There are times when the wire feels as if it slides out the back or out of the bracket.
 The good news is that your teeth are closing space, the bad news is that the slack is coming out of the back and poking you.
 You can use a cotton swab or a pencil eraser to push the wire so it is flat against the tooth.
 Occasionally the end of a wire will work itself out of place and irritate the patient’s mouth.
 If you cannot get to the wire because it is in a difficult position, use your relief wax to cover the wire.